RolandWarburton/knowledge/programming/Principles of OOP.md

 mutators can be any public method that alters the state of the object. for example, regular methods.

-### Inheritance
+## Inheritance

 #### What is Inheritance

-A good way to think about inheritance is to think of it as a hierachy.
+A good way to think about inheritance is to think of it as a hierarchy.
 Ie. If C inherits from B and B inherits from A. then C inherits A as well.
 C→B and B→A then C→ A.